Swedish East India Company: Trade

-The first octroi (1731–1746)
+First octroi (1731–1746)

 The first three directors of the SOIC was Henrik König, Colin Campbell and Frans Bedoire.
 König was a merchant from Stockholm.
 Bedoir was the son of a French wigmaker who had relocated to Sweden to import French wine.
 Campbell was the driving force for the whole enterprise since he had gained firsthand knowledge of the China trade as supercargo for the Ostend Company.
 He was knighted by King Frederick I and moved to Gothenburg to organize the first expedition.

 The first two expeditions proved dangerous and complicated since the rest of the trading nations did not take kindly to Sweden's attempt to engage in the trade.
 The first ship was seized by the Dutch and the second was destroyed by the British and the French.
 This fueled the opposition against the trade in Sweden and the SOIC started a massive PR-campaign about the benefits of trading with the East Indies.
 They also agreed to make certain concessions about what goods to import from China.
 To avoid confrontations with the other trading countries, the company refrained from seeking trade with India and focused on China instead.

 A total of 15 expeditions supported by 25 ships were launched during the first charter.
 Four of the ships were lost at sea.
 Only three of these expeditions went to Bengal; the rest sailed directly to Canton.

 Books and accounts from the first expeditions are missing, partially or completely, but starting with the eighth expedition (the ships Fredericus Rex Sueciae, Stockholm and Riddarhuset in 1740) until the closing of the last in 1748, records were so complete that an estimate of the profits could be made for these.
 The total sum of the income from the imported goods was 24.649 million riksdaler (approx. US$1,222.6 million), making the dividend about 39% in average.
 During those years the share of the profit for the five directors totaled 550,000 riksdaler (approx. US$27.28 million) and the total sum that went to the 53 supercargoes was about 800,000 riksdaler (approx. US$39.67 million).

-The unwillingness of the established trading nations, primarily England, the Netherlands and France, to help and acknowledge the SOIC during the first years were founded on the suspicion that the company was merely a front for those merchants who wished to circumvent the rules and regulations of the East India trade in their own countries.
+The unwillingness of the established trading nations, primarily Britain, the Dutch Republic and France, to help and acknowledge the SOIC during the first years were founded on the suspicion that the company was merely a front for those merchants who wished to circumvent the rules and regulations of the East India trade in their own countries.
 These suspicions were well founded.
-All of the initiators of the SOIC were non-swedes or of foreign origin.
+All of the initiators of the SOIC were non-Swedes or of foreign descent.
 Swedish law made it possible for anyone who invested in the company to receive Swedish citizenship and most of the crew aboard the ships during the first and the second octroi were foreigners.
 Of the 53 supercargoes during the first octroi, about 22 percent were Swedes.